-We tell so many of our Success Path students that if you stick with the real estate investing business, you’re eventually going to be faced with the opportunity to buy a flip house sight unseen.
-For a lot of our flips, we go directly to motivated sellers and arrange for short sales or cash sales that take care of the rest of their mortgages, but in some cases the properties we want are only available through foreclosure auctions.
+We tell so many of our Real Estate Elevated students that if you stick with the real estate investing business, you’re eventually going to be faced with the opportunity to buy a flip house sight unseen.
+For a lot of our flips, we go directly to motivated sellers and arrange for short sales or cash sales that take care of the rest of their mortgages, but in some cases, the properties we want are only available through foreclosure auctions.
 When that’s the case, we won’t be allowed inside the house until we’ve already won the auction and paid in full.

 When I research a foreclosure property, I always like to get as good a look at it as I can.
 That way I can have some idea of what it’ll need in the way of rehabs, even if I can’t get inside.
 But, really, anything could be waiting for me inside, so it’s always a bit of a gamble.

 Fortunately, whether you’re bidding on a property at auction or you’re making an offer to a seller whose home you can’t get into, there are a few things you can do to make buying the house sight unseen less of a gamble and more of a calculated risk.

 Talk to the Seller

 If you can, get in touch with the seller and have a conversation with them about the property.
 Ask specific questions about it, like how long it’s been since the roof was replaced and if there’s been any damage to it.
 Ask about routine maintenance and how long it’s been since it was done, as well as any repairs that the property needs.
 This conversation should give you a decent idea of how much work the house will need to get it back up to market value.